Appearance

 Data Export

-Export your metrics data for further analysis or reporting:
+All reports can be exported to your preferred format for further analysis or reporting:

 - Navigate to the desired tab (Cube Health, Concurrent Calls, etc.)